RohitSett24/Amazon-Clone/README.md

-# Amazon-Clone
+# Amazon-mini-clone-UI
-A front-end clone of Amazon's website using HTML and CSS.
+ A front-end project on replicating amazon's front-end UI